UPCArtifacts/kotlin_features/README.md

 Distribution of the coefficient of determination, R-square, considering the best function fitted for each feature.
 The median value is 0.88 (R-square equal to 1 means a perfect fitting).

-Analyze data result grouped by:
+Analyzed data result grouped by:

 * [Application](appendix/apps_summary.md)
 * [Feature](appendix/features_summary.md)